coleifer/scout/docs/client.rst

         .. code-block:: pycon

             >>> scout.delete_index('renamed-index')
-            {u'success': True}
+            {'success': True}

-    .. py:method:: get_documents(**kwargs)
+    .. py:method:: get_index([page=None])

-        Return a paginated list of all documents stored in the database.
-Note in the documents below that they come from multiple different indexes.
-Additionally, the document `id`, `content` and `metadata` is serialized.
+        Return the details about the particular index, along with a paginated list of all documents stored in the given index.

-        If you wish to only retrieve documents from a particular index, you can pass the name of the index by specifying ``index='name-of-index'``.

         By default the results are paginated 50 documents-per-page.
 To retrieve a particular page of results, specify ``page=X``.